Music Summer Camps

 What to Expect

-• Instruction and coaching with directors and professional musicians of the Fayetteville Symphony Orchestra
+• Individualized instruction and coaching with directors and professional musicians of the Fayetteville Symphony Orchestra, including on all-county/all-district auditions

 • Small ensemble playing, to help each individual excel on their instrument while learning to build musicianship by working in a collaborative setting